5 IMPORTANT Things to Consider Before You Move to Panama

 Routine doctor visits are typically less than $20 in Panama.
 Even an emergency room visit is usually less than $500.
 But if you need to be hospitalized, have surgery, have a heart attack, cancer, or an automobile accident it could cost a fortune without health insurance.

-Currently, Panama insurance companies are not writing new policies for anyone who is 70+ years old.
+Currently, Panama insurance companies are not writing new policies for anyone who is 74 with the exception of Hospital Santa Fe insurance which is only available in Panama City.

 So, what’s the solution if you cannot get health insurance?

-You can use the public healthcare system in Panama even if you have pre-existing health conditions or if you are over 70.
-There is no monthly fee.
-You just pay when you go.
-The public healthcare system is much more affordable then the private hospitals.
-A doctor visit is usually less than $5.
+You can use the public healthcare system in Panama even if you have pre-existing health conditions or are over 74.
+There is no monthly fee; you just pay when you go.
+The public healthcare system is much more affordable than private hospitals.
+A doctor’s visit is usually less than $5.

-If you’re a US citizen, you may be able to use a special Medicare plan for emergencies and urgent care in Panama.
-But Medicare will not cover non-emergencies in Panama.
-You will need to pay for the emergency upfront, then file a claim to be reimbursed.
+If you’re a US citizen, you may be able to use a Medicare Advantage plan for emergencies and urgent care in Panama.
+But regular Medicare, Part A or B, will not cover you in Panama.
+Currently, you must pre-pay for emergency medical care and then file a claim to be reimbursed.

 Are Your Medications Available in Panama?